 Navigating the Internet safely is made easy by the secure connection symbol that indicates a page is authentic.
 When opening a website, look for the padlock symbol next to the address bar.
 This indicates that your connection is secured.
 No padlock indicates that the website may have been cloned for malicious purposes, so it’s best to steer clear of it to protect your data and other digital assets.

 Patching is not only important to endpoints and the software that is installed locally on them.
 DNS servers need them as well, as they have their own vulnerabilities.
 Ensure that the DNS server you’re using has been patched to the latest version to avoid any breaches.
 Using automated patch management software can help you ease this process along.

 DNS Security comes with a proprietary, two-way traffic filtering engine that works at DNS, HTTP, and HTTPS levels.
 Our solution actively hunts for tampered Internet traffic, preventing unfortunate occurrences of DNS spoofing from affecting your company’s endpoints.

 Antivirus is no longer enough to keep an organization’s systems secure.

-threats before they reach your system.
+threats before they reach your endpoints.

 Machine learning powered scans for all incoming online traffic;

 Stops data breaches before sensitive info can be exposed to the outside;

 Protection against data leakage, APTs, ransomware and exploits;

-As I’ve already indicated, traditional defenses don’t offer protection against DNS attacks.
-But thanks to its Machine Learning-driven DNS filtering system, HeimdalTM Security brings you full DNS protection and malware blocking.
-Contact us today at email@example.com if you’d like to learn more.
+A DNS filtering solution like our Heimdal® DNS Security hunts, prevents, detects, and blocks threats at the traffic level.
+Traditional defenses don’t offer protection against DNS attacks.
+But thanks to its machine learning-driven DNS filtering system, Heimdal brings you full DNS protection and malware blocking.